swiftwasm/swiftwasm-book/src/getting-started/testing.md

 ## A simple test case

-Let's assume you have a `SwiftWasmLibrary` target in your project that you'd like to test.
+Let's assume you have an `Example` target in your project that you'd like to test.
 Your `Package.swift` should also have a test suite target with a dependency on the library target.
 It would probably look like this: